 Dave and I discovered a local rescue group called Humane Animal Rescue Team (HART).
 We started out as volunteer photographers back in 2013.
 We took intake photos, adoption photos, event photography, fundraising initiatives, etc. We loved getting to meet the various dogs that hart rescued and watching them grow and heal in care.
 We also quickly realized what amazing volunteers the group had.
 We were surrounded by fellow animal lovers and a very supportive group of people.

 After attending and photographing countless intakes and vaccine parties, Dave and I realized we were particularly interested in the medical side of hart.
-While seeing the condition that some of the dogs were rescued in was difficult, helping them heal and grow seemed very rewarding.
+While seeing the condition that some of the dogs were rescued in was difficult, helping them recover and grow seemed very rewarding.
 It also was a way that we would get to personally meet each dog that came into care.
 Before long we found ourselves as active members of hart’s medical team.

 To this date Dave and I remain dedicated volunteers of hart.
 We still provide photography as well as continue our roles on the medical team.
 We have helped save countless dogs and made numerous friends as a result of our years of volunteer work.
 I wanted to find a way to give people an idea of how many dogs we have personally helped, and decided to do so through photography.
 Before continuing I would like to take a moment to point out that no rescue could operate without all the different roles that various volunteers fulfill.
 I talk about photography and medical because that is where we volunteer.
 The truth is there are so many other vital roles, all of which are done by volunteers and equally as important.
 There are opportunities for just about any type person, no matter what your skill set is.
 We urge you to consider volunteering with a local rescue group if you share a love for helping animals.